pcont/aws_sample/README.md

 # Sample Java Project

-This project server as a sample project.
+This project serves as a sample project.

 * It shows how to integrate a java project with the deployment pipeline
-* I also provides with a [docker compose](docker/docker-compose.yml) file which allows to set up a complete toolchain locally on you machine.
+* I also provides a [docker compose](docker/docker-compose.yml) file which allows to set up a complete toolchain locally on you machine.
 * There is a [documentation](doc/adoc.adoc) about the toolchain setup.

 ## User env